rfo909/CFT/doc/Doc.md

-Often it is easier to use String.split in this case, as Dir.run() accept a single List value instead of multiple string parameters.
+Often it is easier to use String.split in this case, as Dir.run() accept a single List value instead of a list of values.

 ```
 Dir.run("cmd /c git pull origin master".split)